adlard07/Twitter-Bot-To-Automate-Tweets/README.md

 If you find any bugs or have suggestions for improvements, feel free to open an issue or submit a pull request.
 Your contributions are greatly appreciated!

 Thank you for choosing the Twitter Bot project!
 If you have any questions or need assistance, please don't hesitate to contact me at adelarddcunha@gmail.com.
+And make sure tu have fun ;)

 Happy tweeting! 🐦🤖